How we spend your money

 Pence in the pound

-For every pound of income from donations, investments and royalties, 87p was available to beat cancer.
+For every pound of income from donations, investments and royalties, 81p was available to beat cancer.
 The amount available varies from year to year, but we aim to keep it around the 80p mark.

 We don’t include our trading activities in this calculation, as our shops operate like other retail businesses, raising funds through selling merchandise.
+This also allows donors to see the true impact of their donation and allows them to compare us with other charities that do not have retail shops.

 CEO and staff salaries